Scott-Lab-QBI/hpc_pipeline/README.md

 pip install paramiko
 ```

-### Set up SSH keys between Moss and Awoonga
+### Set up SSH keys between Zfish and Awoonga
-To allow the command server (Moss) to access Awoonga without you there to enter your password we need to set up a pair of keys ([more info on keys](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-2)).
-First we will need to generate some keys for your account on Moss, use the default install location with no pass phrase after entering these commands in the terminal on Moss.
+To allow the command server (Zfish) to access Awoonga without you there to enter your password we need to set up a pair of keys ([more info on keys](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-2)).
+First we will need to generate some keys for your account on Zfish, use the default install location with no pass phrase after entering these commands in the terminal on Zfish.
 ```
 ssh-keygen -t ed25519
 ```